Khatri01/RTK-UH-Optimization-Algorithms/README.md

 Set Initial Conditions: In the appropriate Jupyter Notebook (e.g., Differential Evolution.ipynb), configure the global parameters:

 catchment_area_acres: The area of the sewershed.
-time_step_seconds: The duration of each time step in seconds (e.g., 600 for 10 minutes).
+time_step_seconds: The duration of each time step in seconds .

 Define the search range (minimum and maximum values) for the T and K parameters.